-Striped Bass are often targeted by those who enjoy Chesapeake Bay fishing, and are one of the most popular sportfish in the Mid-Atlantic region.
-Rockfish, as they’re known on the Bay, can be found from Canada to Florida, all along the Atlantic Coast, and were introduced to the West Coast and can now be found from British Columbia to Mexico.
+Fishing for striped bass, whether you're casting soft plastic lures in the spring or trolling in late fall, is one of the most popular angling activities in our region.
+Rockfish, as striped bass are called on the Chesapeake Bay, can be found from Canada to Florida all along the Atlantic Coast.
+They were also introduced to the West Coast way back in the late 1800s and can now be found from British Columbia to Mexico.

 Striped Bass History